odant/conan-jscript/src/doc/api/child_process.md

 * {Object} A pipe representing the IPC channel to the child process.

 The `subprocess.channel` property is a reference to the child's IPC channel.
-If no IPC channel currently exists, this property is `undefined`.
+If no IPC channel exists, this property is `undefined`.

 #### `subprocess.channel.ref()`